kovasb/gamma/README.md

 # gamma

-Gamma simplifies developing GLSL shaders for use with WebGL.
-It represents shaders as composable expressions, giving you the full power of Clojure to compose, abstract and manipulate them before finally compiling to an executable GLSL string.

-Using Gamma directly requires knowledge of GLSL.
-It can be used directly by applications, or by graphics library authors to create arbitrary abstractions, from composable shader libraries to high-level declarative graphics DSLs.
+Gamma is a simple, composable API for describing WebGL shaders.

+Gamma's purpose is to be a fundamental building block for graphics libraries.
+It makes it easy to define your own abstractions that compile down to GLSL shaders.
+It also makes it possible for graphics libraries to meet at a common standard and achieve interoperability.

 Read the [rationale](https://github.com/kovasb/gamma/wiki/Gamma-Rationale).

 # API

-Gamma lets you do two things: a) construct a GLSL AST as clojure data, and b) compile it to a GLSL program string
+Gamma lets you do two things: A) construct a GLSL AST as clojure data, and B) compile it to a GLSL program string

+The value of Gamma is that it lets you use Clojure to abstract the process in step A. You can use functions, procotols, multimethods, datastructures, etc to abstract the GLSL.
+Your Clojure program runs, and the GLSL AST is produced.
+Gamma does NOT try to tanspile Clojure to GLSL.

 ## Constructing GLSL

+Gamma makes it easy to construct G

 Gamma represents the GLSL AST as Clojure maps.

+The value of Gamma is that you can use Clojure's abstractions and datastructures to do this, in a straightfowr

 The functions in gamma.api are convenience functions for constructing the maps:

 ```clojure